api3dao/oev-docs/docs/oev-searchers/in-depth/oev-searching.md

 bid is placed by mistake, one can expedite it manually to prevent potential issues.

-There are multiple ways to
+There are two ways to
 [expedite a bid](/oev-searchers/in-depth/oev-network/#expediting-a-bid), but the recommended way is to call `expediteBidExpirationMaximally`.